 A photo of myself and my ever-faithful companion, Doris the Jack Russell.

-I have spent the last two decades living and working in Oxfordshire, Buckinghamshire, Northamptonshire and Wiltshire as a lime mortar specialist.
-I have worked hard to develope an in-depth working knowledge of building limes and heritage plasters and have brought this home to the North East - which is where I was born.
-Over recent years I've since completed work in areas such as Coverdale, Farndale, Baldersdale and Teesside.
+I have worked hard to develope an in-depth working knowledge of building limes and heritage plasters and have brought this home to North Yorkshire - which is where I lived 'til my early 20s.
+Since my return in early 2022 I've completed projects in areas such as Coverdale, Farndale, Baldersdale, Ripon, County Durham and Teesside.

 Therefore, the only sensible option for these properties is a like for like quicklime mortar.
-The quicklime comes from Buxton in Derbyshire and I slake it on-site with a special blend of local sands which give it that very traditional distinctive creamy colour.
+The quicklime comes from Buxton in Derbyshire and I slake it on-site with a special blend of local sands which give it that very traditional and distinctive creamy colour.

 https://historicengland.org.uk/research/current/conservation-research/materials-and-techniques/